+CULA213W Charcuterie

-CULA213W Charcuterie (1 Credit) This course expands on Garde Manger in the cold kitchen and develops its relationship with forced and cured meats
+This course expands on Garde Manger in the cold kitchen and develops its relationship with forced and cured meats.
+(Co-requisite: CULA217W or POI)

+CULA214W Buffet

-CULA214W Buffet (1 Credit) Provides students with the knowledge to organize, plan and produce a variety of themed buffets.
-(Co-requisite: CULA229W or POI)
+Provides students with the knowledge to organize, plan and produce a variety of themed buffets.
+(Co-requisites: CULA214, 215W, 217W, 229W or POI)